-- Two 24-hour extensions - One 1-week extension - These extensions may be used only for quizzes or homework assignments, not exams. - When you upload/submit the assignment to D2L, you must add a note that states "Using one of my (24-hour or 1-week) free extensions". - You are also required to send your Instructor an email telling them when you have completed a late assignment, so they are aware that it is ready to grade.
+- o Two 24-hour extensions - One 1-week extension - These extensions may be used only for quizzes or homework assignments, not exams. - The final homework assignment in a unit is due BEFORE the exam, so if you are using a 1week extension on it, it will be due by the time class starts and we take the exam. - When you upload/submit the assignment to D2L, you must add a note that states "Using one of my (24-hour or 1-week) free extensions". - You are also required to send your Instructor an email telling them when you have completed a late assignment, so they are aware that it is ready to grade.